-This HIPAA Business Associate Agreement (“Agreement”) is a legally binding contract between Sandata Technologies, LLC, a Delaware limited liability company having its principal place of business at 26 Harbor Park Drive, Port Washington, New York 11050 (“Business Associate”) and the “Covered Entity” as identified in any Sales Order entered into by the Covered Entity for Business Associate’s Products and Services.
+This HIPAA Business Associate Agreement (“Agreement”) is a legally binding contract between Sandata Technologies, LLC, a Delaware limited liability company having its principal place of business at 270 Duffy Avenue, Unit 266A, Hicksville, New York 11801 (“Business Associate”) and the “Covered Entity” as identified in any Sales Order entered into by the Covered Entity for Business Associate’s Products and Services.
 The Business Associate and the Covered Entity are hereinafter individually referred to as “Party” or collectively as “Parties.”
 Capitalized terms used herein and not otherwise defined shall have the meaning set forth in the Subscription Agreement or other services agreement between Business Associate and Covered Entity (collectively, the “Subscription Agreement”), or as set forth under HIPAA and the HIPAA Regulations.

 WHEREAS, Covered Entity has contracted with Business Associate to provide Products and Services to the Covered Entity and the Covered Entity is required by law to enter into this Agreement with Business Associate; and